-Founded by staff Commander EP Bedwell in 1879, the famous Whitehaven Beach is located on Whitsunday Island, which is part of the Cumberland Island group off the east coast of Australia.
+Founded by staff Commander EP Bedwell in 1879, the famous Whitehaven Beach is located on Whitsunday Island, which is part of the Cumberland Island group off the East Coast of Australia.

-It is located some 27 kilometres from the Airlie Beach mainland, and continues to be an award-winning beach in not only Australia but also in the south Pacific region every year.
+It is located some 27 kilometres from the Airlie Beach mainland, and continues to be an award-winning beach in not only Australia but in the south Pacific region every year.

 Not only are these prestigious awards presented by renowned bodies including TripAdvisor and CNN, but they also expose the Whitsundays to a global audience and present this beautiful part of Australia as a world-class destination.

-Whitehaven Beach is a bucket-list destination for many avid travellers with countless people making the journey to the Whitsundays annually to witness the beach in all of its glory.
+Whitehaven Beach is a bucket-list destination for many avid travellers with countless people making the journey to the Whitsundays annually to experience the beach in all of its glory.
 It continues to be a favourite among visitors and locals alike for many reasons.

 Did you know?